kinow/autosubmit/docs/source/usage/migrate.rst

 Local files will be archived and remote files put in the HPC temporary directory.

 .. warning:: The temporary directory must be readable by both users (old owner and new owner).
+.. warning:: The temporary directory must be in the same filesystem.
 Then the new owner will have to run the command:
 ::